adreeana/kata-pager/README.md

 This is the place where the conversion to and from the domain entity and value objects from and to the types for all the SPIs will stand.
 - There are no Spring annotations on the domain types.
 The annotated types will lay in the Application and Infrastructure Layer and injected at run time by Spring.

+Run tests:
+- IntelliJ: Import the project, then select Run All tests
+- Command line: mvn test